 Occupational Therapy (OT)

 The Early Years Foundation Stage Profile is used to access the attainment of the youngest ARP pupils.
 Our KS1 and KS2 children are assessed using the National Curriculum.
-They are assessed using standardised testing.
+They are assessed using standardised testing at their abliity level.
 SEN (Special Educational Needs) Support Plans are reviewed and written each term for all of the ARP pupils.